thielicious/HerokuSwitch/README.md

 1. `heroku-undyno.js` is working with the official [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), install it: `npm i -g heroku`
 2. Then install `undyno` using NPM: `npm i undyno --save`
-3. Create a JavaScript file with the following content that loads and sets up the module:
+3. Create a JavaScript file in your project folder with the following content that loads the module:
 ```
 const Heroku = require('./heroku-undyno.js') 	// imports the module

 const undyno = new Heroku({
     app: 'myApp', 		// the app's name you specified on Heroku
     resource: 'Worker' 		// the process dyno type (there exist only 'Worker" or 'web')
 })

 undyno.exec() // executes the code together with the settings made above